-The way that the MOT test works in England, Scotland and Wales will change from Sunday 20 May 2018.
+The way that the MOT test works in England, Scotland and Wales changed on Sunday 20 May 2018.

-The changes will affect cars, vans, motorcycles and other light passenger vehicles.
+The changes affect cars, vans, motorcycles and other light passenger vehicles.

 There are 5 main changes you need to know.

-Defects found during the MOT will be categorised as either:
+Defects found during the MOT are categorised as either:

 The category the MOT tester gives each item will depend on the type of problem and how serious it is.